Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 You're going to want to bookmark this page to make Top Chef Sara Bradley's matzo ball soup recipe over and over and over again.

 Bravo's Top Chef crowned Kelsey Barnard Clark as its Season 16 winner — but she was joined in the final three by talented fellow cheftestant Eric Adjepong as well as Sara Bradley, with whom Kelsey already shared a longtime bond of friendship.
-How did Chef Sara find her way into that coveted position among the talented top three?
-By making her best matzo ball soup recipe in Macau, after host Padma Lakshmi challenged the semifinalists to, “Look to your own heritage and make a dish reflective of that — but with Chinese ingredients.”
+How did Chef Sara make her way into that coveted position among the talented top three?
+By making the best matzo ball soup recipe in Macau, after host Padma Lakshmi challenged the semifinalists to, “Look to your own heritage and make a dish reflective of that — but with Chinese ingredients.”

 Sara's work impressed the judges, she advanced to the finals because of that now-famous matzo ball soup recipe — and the rest is history.

 Of course, matzo ball soup is one of the most beloved and widely known foods in the Jewish culinary tradition — but it's a balm for anything that ails anyone of any faith, and any age, at any time of year.
-And you're definitely going to want to incorporate Sara's standout recipe into your regular rotation.
+And you're definitely going to want to incorporate Sara's standout matzo ball soup recipe into your regular rotation.